bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. figure:: _static/StreamsList_ServiceInfo1.png

-3. **Delete** a stream clicking on the corresponding icon in the Actions block near the name of the stream you want to delete.
+3. **Delete** a stream by clicking on the corresponding icon in the Actions column near the name of the stream you want to delete.

 .. note:: A stream used by any instance can not be deleted.